overmesgit/aibattle/README.md

 ## TODO

 * add python3, js
+  * add prompt type in db and page
+  * make image for py3
+  * show icon for type

 ## Ideas

+* make internal page to check the status of the battle
 * cache go templates with env variable flag
 * mobile friendly
 * run at least one round to test a program